Published on March 9, 2022

-While the decision to transfer has become more popular in recent years, student-athletes must understand that the decision can involve long-lasting implications on your collegiate athletic and academic career.
+While transferring has become more popular in recent years, student-athletes should know that transferring can have long-lasting implications on their collegiate athletic and academic careers.

-The NCAA Transfer Portal is a compliance tool to systematically manage the college transfer process from start to finish, add more transparency to the process among schools and empower student-athletes to make known their desire to consider other programs.
+The NCAA Transfer Portal helps the NCAA manage the college transfer process from start to finish, adds more transparency to the process among schools, and empowers student-athletes to make public their desire to consider other programs.

-The Transfer Portal is accessible to NCAA Division I (DI), Division II (DII) and Division III (DIII) coaches and administrators.
-NAIA and two-year colleges do not have access to the Transfer Portal.
+The NCAA Transfer Portal is only accessible to NCAA Division I (DI), Division II (DII), and Division III (DIII) coaches and administrators.
+NAIA and two-year colleges do not have access to the NCAA Transfer Portal.

-If you wish to leave your current four-year school as a DI/DII student-athlete and transfer to another four-year institution, you must complete the Notification of Transfer process and have your name added to the NCAA Transfer Portal by your school’s Compliance Officer.
+1. Contact Your Current School’s Compliance Officer: If you wish to leave your current four-year school as a DI/DII student-athlete and transfer to another four-year institution, you must complete the Notification of Transfer process and have your name added to the NCAA Transfer Portal by your school’s Compliance Officer.
+All students who enter the NCAA Transfer Portal must have an NCAA ID (and certification account) with the NCAA Eligibility Center.

 DIII student-athletes must complete a “Permission to Contact” form.
 DIII schools may utilize the portal at their discretion to search for prospective student-athletes; however, it is not legislated by the NCAA.

-All students who enter the Transfer Portal must have an NCAA ID (and certification account) with the NCAA Eligibility Center.
-DI schools must enter their students’ names in the portal within two business days of the student indicating their decision to enter; DII schools must do so within seven business days.
+DI schools must enter a student’s name in the portal within two business days; DII schools must do so within seven business days.

-The school’s Compliance Officer is typically the person to enter the student’s name and supporting information pertinent to the student-athlete.
-Supporting details may include the number of completed competition seasons, if the student-athlete would like to be contacted by other college coaches and the contact information to do so.
+The school’s Compliance Officer is typically the person to enter the student’s name and supporting information pertinent to the student-athlete into the NCAA Transfer Portal.
+Supporting details may include the number of completed competition seasons if the student-athlete would like to be contacted by other college coaches, and the contact information to do so.

 Honest Game Insight – Use a non-school email address, as some schools may deny access to their email system once a student withdraws or leaves the school.
 The email you provide in your portal will be how college coaches contact you and how the NCAA will notify you about your account.
 Make sure you have access to the email you provide!

-For those students who wish to leave their school and are currently academically eligible to play the following year, a new NCAA legislation now allows a one-time transfer to a new school and allows the student-athlete to receive aid and compete right away, as long as they follow the Notification of Transfer rules.
-Student-athletes that compete in fall and winter sports will need to give notification in writing by May 1st, but can be entered into the portal up to two business days later; spring sport student-athletes need to enter by July 1st.
+For those students who wish to leave their school and are currently academically eligible to play the following year, a fairly new NCAA legislation now allows a one-time transfer to a new school and allows the student-athlete to receive aid and compete right away, as long as they follow the Notification of Transfer rules.
+Each sport has a window of time in which the student-athlete can enter the NCAA Transfer Portal.

 The day you enter the Transfer Portal, your access to student-athlete services could be taken away.
 Access to daily perks like tutoring, academic advisors, strength and conditioning facilities, athletic training room, team meals, and locker rooms could all be denied.